PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

-\boldparagraph{Layout Reconstruction} To recover a 3D semantic scene layout, we first merge the predicted height maps for all ground classes into a unified height representation and then convert it into a triangle mesh via extrusion.
-For object primitives, we first discard those with predicted existence probability lower than a threshold and then place the remaining ones into the scene layout according to their predicted 3D center locations and Cholesky parameters; further details are provided in the supplementary material.
-As with the ground layout, object primitives are converted into triangle meshes for visualization purposes.
+\boldparagraph{Layout Reconstruction} We recover the 3D layout by fusing per-class height maps into a single height field, which is extruded into a triangle mesh.
+Object primitives with existence probability above a threshold are placed using their predicted centers and Cholesky parameters.
+This enables handling both sparse and dense scenes while maintaining a fixed-size prediction set.
+As with the ground layout, object primitives are meshed for visualization.
+Additional implementation details are provided in the supplementary material.